jtlabsio/mongo/readme.md

 		return
 	}

-  // a query filter in a bson.D based on QueryOptions filters
+  // a query filter in a bson.M based on QueryOptions filters
 	f, _ := builder.Filter(opt)

 	// options (pagination, sorting, field projection) based on QueryOptions